jmcanterafonseca/dataModels/Transportation/GTFS/gtfs_fiware_guidelines.md

-# How to map GTFS feeds to FIWARE NGSI
+# How to represent GTFS feeds using FIWARE NGSI

 ## Introduction